RubixML/ML/docs/datasets/api.md

 # Dataset Objects
-In Rubix ML, data are passed in specialized in-memory containers called Dataset objects.
-Dataset objects are table-like data structures employing a high-level type system and many operations for data manipulation.
+Data are passed in specialized in-memory containers called Dataset objects.
+Dataset objects are table-like structures employing a high-level type system that have operations for data manipulation.
 They can hold a heterogeneous mix of data types and they make it easy to transport data in a canonical way.
-Each dataset requires a table of samples in which each row constitutes a sample and each column represents the value of the feature represented by that column.

-Dataset objects have the additional constraint that each feature column must be homogenous i.e. they must contain values of the same high-level data type.
+Datasets require a table of samples in which each row constitutes a sample and each column represents the value of the feature represented by that column.
+They have the additional constraint that each feature column must be homogenous i.e. they must contain values of the same high-level data type.
 For example, a continuous feature column must only contain integer or floating point numbers.
 A stray string or other data type will throw an exception upon validation.

+In the example below, we instantiate a new [Labeled](labeled.md) dataset object by passing the samples and their labels to the constructor.

 **Example**